vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 }
 ```

-Only behavior that actually depends on runtime history needs a nearby `Playback` method:
+Behavior that cannot be expressed as simple state reads and output values uses a nearby `Playback` method:

 ```cpp
 case Note: {